johnstonskj/rust-mcfg/book/src/scripts/index.md

 Package installers, and package sets, have a number of properties that are intended to execute commands.
 These are simple YAML strings, but some parsing has to be done to ensure correct handling of a number of possibilities.

-These parsing rules *should* allow the following patterns of usage:

 A simple self-contained command, no shell interpretation or variable substitution.